pgailinas/dip-ai-image-detection/docs/10_Basic_Testing.md

 This notebook executes a structured sequence of steps:

-1. **Environment Setup and Data Loading**
+### 1. Environment Setup and Data Loading
-   The runtime environment is initialized, required libraries are imported, and training and test feature vector datasets are loaded.
+The runtime environment is initialized, the repository is loaded, and required datasets are accessed using paths defined in `project_config.py`.

-2. **Data Validation and Preparation**
+### 2. Data Validation and Preparation
 The datasets are verified for:

 * Correct metadata structure
-   * Expected feature dimensionality
+* Expected feature dimensionality (**25 features**)
+* Valid class labels and subset separation
 * Absence of missing values

 Feature matrices (`X`) and labels (`y`) are prepared.

-3. **Feature Normalization**
+### 3. Feature Normalization
-   Feature values are normalized using a standard scaler to ensure consistent input for the classifier.
+Feature values are normalized using a standard scaler:

+* Fit on training data only
+* Applied to both training and test sets
-   The fitted scaler is saved for reuse in later notebooks.
+* Saved for reuse in later notebooks

-4. **Baseline Model Training**
+### 4. Baseline Model Training
-   A baseline classifier is trained using the training dataset.
+A baseline classifier is trained using the training dataset:

-   The Multi-Layer Perceptron (MLP) is used as the primary model.
+* Multi-Layer Perceptron (MLP)
+* Architecture: `(64, 32)`
+* Standard training configuration

-5. **Model Evaluation (Test Set)**
+### 5. Model Evaluation (Test Set)
 The trained model is evaluated on the independent test dataset to measure generalization performance.

-6. **Performance Reporting**
+### 6. Performance Reporting
-   Evaluation metrics, confusion matrix, and ROC curve are generated to summarize model behavior.
+Evaluation metrics, confusion matrix, and ROC curve are generated:

-7. **Output Generation**
+* Core metrics are always displayed
+* Visualizations are optionally displayed (controlled by `VERBOSE`)

+### 7. Output Generation
-   Results and model configuration are saved to local runtime storage for reference and comparison.
+Results and model configuration are saved using config-defined paths.

 ---

 ## Notes and Design Choices

 * **Baseline evaluation:**
-  This notebook intentionally uses a simple, standard model configuration to establish a reference performance level.
+  This notebook intentionally uses a standard model configuration to establish a reference performance level.

 * **Test set usage:**
-  The test dataset is used strictly for final evaluation and is not involved in training.
+  The test dataset is used strictly for independent evaluation and is never used during training.

 * **Feature normalization:**
-  Scaling ensures that all features contribute appropriately to model training.
+  Scaling ensures consistent feature contribution across all dimensions.

 * **Model simplicity:**
-  The focus is on evaluating the effectiveness of the DIP feature vector rather than optimizing the classifier.
+  The focus is on evaluating the effectiveness of the DIP feature vector rather than optimizing classifier performance.

 * **Convergence behavior:**
   The baseline model may reach the maximum iteration limit without full convergence.
-This is expected for a baseline configuration and does not prevent valid test-set evaluation.
+This is expected and does not invalidate evaluation results.

+* **Configuration-driven design:**
+  All file paths, dataset sizes, and constants are controlled through `project_config.py`.

+* **VERBOSE control:**
+  Optional displays (sample rows, detailed reports, plots) are controlled via the `VERBOSE` flag.

 * **Reproducibility:**
-  Fixed random seeds are used where applicable to ensure consistent results.
+  Fixed random seeds ensure consistent and repeatable results.

 ---